Ever wonder who trains the people who train law enforcement?

 Were those two incidents justification for war in my opinion?
 Yes.

 I’m saddened that neither party has an option for president that touts legit military credentials.
-We have, all, been at war for a decade with no truly experienced military veteran in the White House.
+We have, after all, been at war for a decade with no truly experienced military veteran in the White House.
 Going forward, we may not have an option for peace either.
 It makes me wonder … how different things would be if a competent military commander were also sitting in the White House.